MuhammadSulaiman001/my-website/NOTEs.md

             - If there are no changes, then we're done.
             - If there are changes, then copy those changes to my-website manually, build locally to check the changes, make your edits, satisfied? build for production, commit and push.

+## Coming soon theme:

+1. Make your edits, test locally with `hugo server -D` (it will make baseURL `localhost:1313`)
+2. Ready to publish? build the website with `hugo build` (this will return back the baseURL to `muhammad-sulaiman.com`), commit && push
+3. DONE.

 # Notes: